luksrn/pkmbridge/README.md

 A RAG (Retrieval-Augmented Generation) app powered by Ollama and LangChain4j, designed to enrich AI responses with insights from your personal knowledge base — seamlessly integrating with tools like Obsidian or LogseqDB.

 ## Features
-- **RAG with Ollama**: Leverage the power of Ollama for advanced language model capabilities and utilize LangChain4j for building robust language model applications.
-- **Personal Knowledge Base**: Integrate with your personal knowledge base from Obsidian or Logseq.
 - **RESTful API**: Interact with the application through a well-defined RESTful API compatible with [OpenWeb Ui](https://github.com/open-webui/open-webui)
 - **Streaming Support**: Supports streaming responses for real-time interactions.
 - **Multiple Models**: Compatible with various models like Qwen, Llama2, etc.